Given the popularity of luxury high-performance SUVs, I honestly thought performance sedans were all but dead and buried. Didn’t you?

 It’s the same story with the huge 12.3-inch digital instrument display, dubbed Virtual Cockpit.
 The clarity, colour, and customisation is second to none, and these S models get a unique signature in the central rev counter with figures shown in red on a black background.

-If that’s not enough, both the S6 and S7 also get a similarly sharp head-up display that also shows navigation in equally vibrant colour.
+If that’s not enough, both the Audi S6 and Audi S7 also get a similarly sharp head-up display that also shows navigation in equally vibrant colour.

 The infotainment screen isn’t exactly small, measuring 10.1-inches and packing the best haptic feedback we’ve yet to experience in a car.
 Below that is a slightly smaller screen housing the car’s climate control functions.
 It’s all neatly laid out in a driver-centric manner.